 6. Hire a VA

 A VA or Virtual Assistant is becoming an ever popular option for those who need extra support within their business.
-There are a number of jobs they can perform for you including making bookings, scheduling posts to social media, proof reading, making travel arrangements, event planning, running competitions and so much more, which will free up your time to get on with the important areas of running your business, reducing health and stress risks or giving you more time with your family.
+There are a number of jobs they can perform for you including making bookings, scheduling posts to social media, proofreading and editing, making travel arrangements, event planning, running competitions and so much more, which will free up your time to get on with the important areas of running your business, reducing health and stress risks or giving you more time with your family.

 7. Make notes